scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 which introduces a relative phase when collecting terms of different degree.
 We also note that the normalization of the spherical harmonics used in [Ben81]_ does not include the Cordon Shortley phase convention.
-Since we are applying the Wigner-D matrices to generate rotations, it is convenient to use that convention,
+Since we are using Wigner-D matrices to generate rotations, it is convenient to use that convention,

 .. math::